Moodle LMS Voluntary Product Accessibility Template (VPAT)

 Level A

-Supports Moodle does not contain moving, blinking, and scrolling content.
+Supports Moodle does not contain moving, blinking, or scrolling content.

 2.2.3 No Timing